 1. Lack of Full Control Over IT Capabilities

 A notable disadvantage of cloud computing is that individuals and organizations cannot have full and extensive control over their IT infrastructure and resources.
-These end-users are considerably dependent on the capabilities of their cloud computing service providers.
+These end-users are considerably dependent on the capabilities of their service providers.
 It is important to note that different providers have different capabilities and service inclusions.

 The lack of extensive control also means that end-users have no other choice but to embrace the limitations of their particular providers.
 The only workaround this disadvantage is for them to look for and choose another provider with capabilities and service inclusions that would match their requirements.